-The damage is not limited to just your handtools either.
+And the damage is not limited to just your handtools either.
 Take a closer look at the steel tables of your stationary equipment such as your jointer or tablesaw.
 Unless they are new, you will find scratches.
-Has that pervert Murphy been smokin dope and humpin sumpin on your jointer’s bed when you weren’t looking?
+Has that purple pervert Murphy been smokin dope and humpin sumpin on your jointer’s bed when you weren’t lookin?

-Nay, Gentle Reader, supernatural causes aside, and unless you have been grinding legal beagle body parts in your workshop, these scratches are clear evidence that the wood you’ve been working is neither as clean as it looks, nor as clean as it should be.
+Nay, Gentle Reader, supernatural causes aside, and unless you have been dismembering the bodies of divorce lawyers in your workshop, these scratches are clear evidence that the wood you’ve been working is neither as clean as it looks, nor as clean as it should be.
 You’ve gotta do something about that.

 Ruba Dub Dub

-So what can you do?
-Strange as it may seem, the simplest and surest way to get rid of dirt and grit is to follow your mother’s instructions about the cleaning the bathtub: Simply wash it with soap, water and a scrub brush, followed by a rinse.
+So what can you do about damaging dust and grit?
+Strange as it may seem, the simplest and surest way to get rid of dirt and grit is to follow your mother’s instructions about cleaning the bathtub: Simply wash it with soap, water and a wire brush, followed by a rinse.

 Bet you never thought of washing wood before have you?

-The idea is to wet, scrub and quickly rinse the dirt and grit off the wood, not to make the wood soaking wet, so none of that “rinse and repeat” nonsense, and don’t get carried away with the hose.
-A bit of dishwashing soap or borax mixed in the water bucket will help lift out dirt and grit.
+The idea is to wet, scrub with a wire brush, and quickly rinse the dirt and grit off the wood, not to make the wood soaking wet, so none of that “rinse and repeat” nonsense, and don’t get carried away with the water hose.
+A bit of dishwashing soap or washing soda mixed in the water bucket will help lift out dirt and grit.

 Don’t forget to pat each board down immediately afterwards with clean rags to remove surface water.
-Then separate each board, stand it on stickers on-end, or rest it on-edge, and allow time and circulating air to dry it out of the sun.
+Then separate each board, rest it on stickers on-edge out of direct sunlight, and allow time and circulating air to dry it.

 Remember to wet both sides of each board to minimize warping.
 And don’t soak a lot of water into the ends.

-Disclaimer: It is not well suited for thin material or laminated wood products that might easily warp, or if you are in a hurry, or if you lack adequate space to properly air-dry the wood.
+Disclaimer: Rubba-dub-dub is not well suited for thin material or laminated wood products that might easily warp, or delaminate, or if you are in a hurry, or if you lack adequate space to properly air-dry the wood.